banner-bg

 19. Handprint sunflower

 This is an easy-to-make dollar-store craft that’s perfect for summer and fall.
 Trace children’s hand prints on yellow construction paper and cut them out.
 Glue them to the end of a popsicle stick.
-Add leaves and a circle to the middle to complete the flower.
+Add leaves and a circle shape in the middle to complete the flower.

 a handprint sunflower craftSource